This post and its photos may contain affiliate links, view our disclosure policy.

 - Any crafts you made

 Use this free Time Capsule printable to add to your time capsule.
+(Snag at the end of this post!)

 Your time capsule doesn’t need to be fancy.
 An old shoe box or cereal box is a great idea.
 You could decorate it with glitter and coloring.